ankitnewjobs/Basic-Azure-Jenkins-Example/README.md

 <img width="1291" alt="Screenshot 2023-02-01 at 10 59 31 AM" src="https://user-images.githubusercontent.com/43399466/215959398-344b5721-28ec-47a5-8908-b698e435608d.png">

-Create First Admin User or Skip the step [If you want to use this Jenkins instance for future use-cases as well, better to create admin user]
+Create First Admin User or Skip the step [If you want to use this Jenkins instance for future use-cases as well, it is better to create an admin user]

 <img width="990" alt="Screenshot 2023-02-01 at 11 02 09 AM" src="https://user-images.githubusercontent.com/43399466/215959757-403246c8-e739-4103-9265-6bdab418013e.png">